Former professional cyclist and Canadian National Champion with a decade of experience working in cycling travel.

 In my three years of racing pro, I took to the podium in the U.S., in Europe, and for my own National Championship.
 Yet, when I first found Lucca through a teammate, I had no idea that life was about to take a sweeping turn.

-A few broken bones (not nice bones) and the tragic death of a beloved teammate shook me to the core.
+A few unglamorous broken bones and the tragic death of a beloved teammate shook me to the core.
 In those painful moments I understood:

 life is meant to be lived, not regretted.

 Around the same time, I happened to stumble onto a growing new market for cycling travel — not bike touring, but actual road cycling.
 I met exactly the right people to help channel my strengths into pursuing this unique and perfectly unconventional life.

-The essence of Lucca Cycling Club is taking in the beauty of cycling in the company of others who appreciate it just as much.
+The essence of Lucca Cycling Club is enjoying life’s simple beauties with good company.
 My small team and I, with Lucca, Tuscany as our home base, guide rides, rent bikes and host cycling trips in Italy.

 If you’ve read this far, thank you.
 I sincerely hope this is just the beginning.
 The best way to stay connected is by signing up for my email newsletter.
 Once a month, you’ll hear from me about cycling, Tuscany, and everything in between.